-- 91. All meetings of the Council and of the committees which discharge executive, non-executive or scrutiny functions take place in public and have their reports and minutes published on the Council's website and retained for public access.
+- 96. All meetings of the Council and of the committees which discharge executive, non-executive or scrutiny functions take place in public and have their reports and minutes published on the Council's website and retained for public access.
 Cabinet, Cabinet Member and Committee decisions are published on the website and are available to the press and public.
 This is driven by the publication of the Forward Plan of key decisions to ensure there is member and public awareness of the Council's plans and proposals before they are considered for approval.
 A limited number of reports are considered in private session only when the subject meets the prescribed criteria for confidentiality.
-A summary of these is published and the rationale for non-disclosure made available. - 92.
-The County Council has several separate bodies of which it is a part, which in 2022/23 included the LEP Joint Committee, the Local Government Pension Scheme ACCESS Joint Committee and the Sussex Police and Crime Panel.
+A summary of these is published and the rationale for non-disclosure made available. - 97.
+The County Council has several separate bodies of which it is a part.
+In 2023/24, this included the LEP Joint Committee, the Integrated Care Board, the Local Government Pension Scheme ACCESS Joint Committee and the Sussex Police and Crime Panel.
 Each of these bodies abide by the Nolan principles and publish their agendas and minutes in an accessible place, which are linked from the County Council's website.